davidhcefx/My-Bash-Scripts/Get Cygwin Setup Log/README.md

 ## Why?

 - Cygwin's [official installer](https://cygwin.com/install.html) is the **Package Manager** for Cygwin packages.
-However, it doesn't keep track which packages are installed manually and which are just dependencies. (the "Picked" filter won't show libraries)
+However, it doesn't keep track which packages were installed manually and which were just dependencies. (the "Picked" filter won't show libraries)

 - By extracting the transaction list, we can figure out *when*, and ideally *why*, a package has been installed by us.